 As urban populations grow, and societal and environmental challenges facing cities become more apparent, nature-based solutions (NbS) can provide sustainable and flexible alternatives to build resilience.
-Here, our consultant Nadine Galle explores the disruptive innovation currently taking place to make urban life more regenerative and sustainable.
+Here, our consultant Nadina Galle explores the disruptive innovation currently taking place to make urban life more regenerative and sustainable.

 If we let it, nature can be a powerful ally in tackling climate change.
 When applied to cities, an emerging concept called “nature-based solutions” (NbS) can boost resilience and help us adapt to and mitigate the effects of a changing climate.

 The Europeans Commission defines NbS as actions inspired by, supported by, or copied from nature.
 The International Union for Conservation of Nature (IUCN) explains that the concept works two-fold: learning from nature to protect, manage, and restore natural or modified ecosystems, and to provide benefits to human health, well-being, and biodiversity.